Dannecron/Dannecron/README.md

 Before: I'm really sorry for my bad english.

 My name is Denis and I am a backend developer in web.
 My primary programming language is `php`.
-But I'm also interested in `golang` and `c#`.
+But I'm also interested in `kotlin` and `golang`.
 Also somehow know a litte about fronend thigs: `react`, `redux`, `vuejs`.
 I like, when all around me is dokerized, that's why I do a lot things with docker (but mostly of this are kind a stupid things).

 Once a year I write something not useful in [my blog](https://dannecron.github.io).